 2. Try To Rent or Buy Direct

 In the case of renting, if you go through an agent there’s just another person who has to make a commission on the situation.
 Nowadays there’s plenty of sites like Craig’s List where you can talk directly with the people renting out the home in order to cut out the middleman, which will save you money.
 Likewise when buying if you can work directly with the seller, you’re going to have a lot more room for negotiation as they won’t be forking out a large part of their sale to the real estate agent’s commission.
 If you can go direct, it can save you thousands of dollars, so it’s worth trying.
+But remember to be cautious when contacting sellers online, ensuring not only is seller is legit, but whether certain information sent online could be intercepted by Wi-Fi hackers.

 3. Buy Second Hand